josefsbreakfast/Polaris-Protocol/🌓_3_In_The_Moment/📲_Press_Matters/🌊_Playing_Defence/🪖_Training_Debrief/🔬_tests_and_investigations.md

 Those are different optimisation problems.

-This remains a hypothesis until the budget architecture and alternatives considered are established.
+This remains a hypothesis until the alternatives are established.

 ---

-## 🪖 6.
-Establish the Army's actual training requirement
+## 7. 🪖 Establish The Army's Actual Training Requirement

-Before asking whether training is adequate, define adequate.
+Before asking whether training is adequate:

+> **define adequate.**

 For each relevant capability or formation establish: